NCAR/lrose-titan/projects/nexrad_multiple/README.md

-# TITAN project for single NEXRAD radar - installation
+# TITAN project for multiple NEXRAD radars - installation

-The project allows you to download realtime NEXRAD data for a single radar, from data in the Amazon Web Services cloud.
+The project allows you to download realtime NEXRAD data for multiple radars, from data in the Amazon Web Services cloud.
+We create a 3-D mosaic from the radars, and then run TITAN on that mosaic.

 ## Setting up your environment